Zhibade/unity-outline-effect/README.md

 Outline post process effect implementation in the Unity's universal pipeline.

+It uses depth + normal buffers to generate the outline.

 # How to use (on this project)
 - Open the project